rpdelaney/l4d2-tourney-rules/rules.md

 Teams may register by posting in the [thread][8].

 #####3.2 Deadline
-The deadline for registrations is 2016-09-18.
+The deadline for registrations is 2016-09-18 (midnight Pacific Time).
 Late registrations will not be accepted.

 #####3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player